-- 1. The building principal or any other alternative administrator with nondiscrimination compliance responsibilities; or - 2.
-The District Compliance Officer; or - 2, If the complaint is against or involves the building principal or is against an individual to whom the principal reports, including a member of the School Board, the District Administrator; or - 3.
+- 1. The building principal; or - 2.
+The District Compliance Officer; or - 3.
+If the complaint is against or involves the building principal or is against an individual to whom the principal reports, including a member of the School Board, the District Administrator; or - 4.
 If the complaint is against the District Administrator, the Board President.

 If the complaint is submitted to the building principal, District Administrator, or other administrator as identified above, that individual shall serve as, or designate, a complaint manager report the complaint to the District Compliant Officer.
-The complaint complaint manager shall be responsible for coordinating the processing of the complaint, including any attempt to mediate a possible resolution to the complaint, any investigation that may be necessary, and all communications with the individual(s) who submitted the complaint and other appropriate parties.
+The complaint manager compliance officer shall be responsible for coordinating the processing of the complaint, including any attempt to mediate a possible resolution to the complaint, any investigation that may be necessary, and all communications with the individual(s) who submitted the complaint.